What is Article 15 in the Full-Time Collective Agreement?

 Recalls are done by seniority (highest seniority first) to available positions where the payband is equal to (or lower than) their former payband and they can perform the core duties of the job.

-Anyone on the recall list also counts as an internal applicant for any posted position.
+Anyone on the recall list is considered an internal applicant for any posted position.

 What if I don’t want the position I’m being recalled to?

-If you decline your recalled position, you are released.
+If you decline your recall offer, you are released.
 Your recall rights end and you are paid severance according to 15.5.1.

-Please send questions regarding this article to firstname.lastname@example.org.
+Please send questions regarding this article or the full-time collective agreement to email@example.com.